• Skip to primary navigation

 The cake batter mixes up by hand in a single mixing bow.
 Just add the wet ingredients to the dry.

-Folding sour cream into Coffee Cake
+Folding sour cream into coffee cake batter

 Finally, the the sour cream is gently folded into the mixture, providing airy tenderness to the cake.